-Pollution Prevention: Summary Description of Proposed § 250.300(b)
+5.1.3.1 Pollution Prevention: Summary Description of § 250.300(b)

-Proposed § 250.300(b) would clarify BSEE's pollution prevention regulation as it pertains to spent mud and cuttings generated during Arctic OCS exploratory drilling operations.
+Section 250.300(b) would revise BSEE's pollution prevention regulation as it pertains to spent mud and cuttings generated during Arctic OCS exploratory drilling operations.
 Operators can use drilling fluids (i.e., mud) that are water-based or that contain petroleum (i.e., oil).
 Cuttings generated using the latter would be contaminated with oil, and discharge of such mud or cuttings into the marine environment also would discharge the associated oil.
-Currently, under 30 CFR 250.300, no petroleum-based substances can be added to the drilling mud system without prior approval of the District Manager, who must also approve the method of disposal of drilling mud and cuttings.
-Additionally, USEPA National Pollutant Discharge Elimination System general permits for discharges from oil and gas exploration facilities on the Arctic OCS, which became effective on November 28, 2012, effectively prohibit discharge of oil-based mud and cuttings, and only within certain parameters (USEPA, 2014).
+Currently, under 30 CFR 250.300, no petroleum-based substances can be added to the drilling mud system without prior approval of the BSEE Regional Supervisor, who must also approve the method of disposal of drilling mud and cuttings.
+Additionally, USEPA NPDES general permits for discharges from oil and gas exploration facilities on the Arctic OCS, which became effective on November 28, 2012, effectively prohibit discharge of oil-based mud and cuttings and authorize the discharge of only water-based drilling fluids and associated cuttings, and only within certain parameters (USEPA, 2015).
 Operators can choose to use oil-based or synthetic-based fluids during exploration activities, but those drilling fluids and associated cuttings may not be discharged into the marine environment.
 These permits currently are scheduled to expire on November 27, 2017.

-Proposed § 250.300(b) would require operators to capture all petroleum-based mud from Arctic OCS exploratory drilling operations, and cuttings from operations that utilize petroleum-based mud, to prevent their discharge into the marine environment.
-Proposed § 250.300(b) also takes into consideration the variation in marine mammal migrations and subsistence hunting patterns in different areas of the Arctic OCS region and at different times of the year by clarifying the Regional Supervisor's (BSEE) discretionary authority to require the capture of water-based mud and associated cuttings where location- and season-specific circumstances warrant such restrictions.
-This discretion would be exercised based on factors including, but not limited to:
+Section 250.300(b) would require operators to capture all petroleum-based mud from Arctic OCS exploratory drilling operations, and cuttings from operations that utilize petroleum-based mud, to prevent their discharge into the marine environment.
+Section 250.300(b) would clarify the BSEE Regional Supervisor's authority to require the capture of water-based mud and associated cuttings, based on factors including, but not limited to the following:

-(a) the proximity of the exploratory drilling operations to subsistence hunting activities;

-(b) the extent to which discharged mud or cuttings may cause marine mammals to alter their migratory patterns in a manner that interferes with subsistence activities; or,

-(c) the extent to which discharged mud or cuttings may adversely affect marine mammals, fish, or their habitat.
+- a) the proximity of the exploratory drilling operations to subsistence hunting activities; - b) the extent to which discharged mud or cuttings could cause marine mammals to alter their migratory patterns in a manner that interferes with subsistence activities; or, - c) the extent to which discharged mud or cuttings could adversely affect marine mammals, fish, or their habitat.

-Pollution Prevention: Environmental Analysis of Proposed § 250.300
+5.1.3.1.1 Pollution Prevention: Environmental Analysis of § 250.300